-- This is the second of four dissertation courses.
-Following a successful proposal meeting in GED 8991, students continue to work with a dissertation committee to develop, implement, and write the dissertation. - Prerequisite: Successful completion of GED 8991, including the dissertation proposal meeting.
+This is the second of four dissertation courses.
+Following a successful proposal meeting in GED 8991, students continue to work with a dissertation committee to develop, implement, and write the dissertation.
+Graded on a Pass/No Pass basis.

+Prerequisite: Successful completion of GED 8991, including the dissertation proposal meeting.